marijnh/Eloquent-JavaScript/13_browser.md

 that such pages can easily link to each other, thus connecting into a huge ((mesh)) that users can move through.

-To add content to the Web, all you need to do is connect a machine to the ((Internet)), and have it listen on port 80, using the ((HTTP)) protocol to allow other computers to request documents over the ((network)).
+To become part of the Web, all you need to do is connect a machine to the ((Internet)), and have it listen on port 80 with the ((HTTP)) protocol, so that other computers can ask it for documents.

 {{index URL}}